 - Better and more lasting results from osteopathy, chiropractic, massage, and bodywork sessions

 - Correct alignment of the head, poll and neck during eating, life, and work

-- Ability to chew and digest food correctly
+- Ability to chew, produce saliva and enzymes, and digest food correctly

 - Decreased behavioral issues involving acceptance of the bit and bridle

 - Improved geriatric body condition

 …And many more.
 Students from around the world share their experience and research with Spencer LaFlure’s program on a regular basis, so our understanding of equine dentistry and the horse as a whole is in constant development and progression.
 These students of the horse and certified Natural Balance Neuromuscular Dentists include equine osteopaths, veterinarians, competitive performance riders, trimmers, farriers and bodyworkers.